subramanya2107/d3js-phantomjs-demo/README.md

 Post Params
 ===================
-6: post data should have "inFile" which specifies the html to load, "outFile" which specifies the name of png ,"data" for generating the chart and "returnSvg" is optional set true if you want svg as response (Note:this svg will have only inline css)
+6: post data should have "inFile" which specifies the html to load, "outFile" which specifies the name of png ,"data" for generating the chart(this will be passed as a parameter to chartBuilder function which is in html  ) and "returnSvg" is optional set true if you want svg as response (Note:this svg will have only inline css)

 To Add new charts
 ===================